mateomolinaro1/Project_Investment_Solutions_Cross_Assets/README.md

 # Project_Investment_Solutions_Cross_Assets
-Construction of a cross-assets investment solutions based on a core-satellite approach.
+Construction of a cross-asset investment solution based on a core-satellite approach.